valentin2105/Ganeti/HOW-TO_install.md

 Don't forget to deploy your configuration (or clone this repo) on all your nodes !

+## 5 - Deploy configuration using Saltstack

-For helping about deployement, I have made a Saltstack's recipe who deploy Ganeti configuration on nodes/minions.
+For helping about deployement,
+I have made a Saltstack's state who deploy Ganeti configuration on nodes/minions.
-You can found this state here : https://github.com/valentin2105/Ganeti/blob/master/saltstack.sls
+You can found this state here : https://github.com/valentin2105/Ganeti/blob/master/saltstack.sls Don't forget to move it to **init.sls**